jeteokeeffe/flatpak-sync/README.md

 # flatpak-sync
-Automate Flatpak Application Installation and Permissions
+Automate the installation Flatpak Repositories, Applications and Permissions

 ## Requirements